sjcomeau43543/HappinessReport/README.md

 Project Objectives
 ---
+Some questions we are trying to answer ourselves and through our data visualizations are as follows.

+- What makes people happy?
+- How does happiness compare across the world?
+- What differences between countries cause certain countries to be happier?
+- How do self perception (pessimism, view of others) affect accuracy of how happy people think they are?

+We chose this data because we want to learn about the world and how happy people

 >>Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.